lwjohnst86/analyzing-cohorts-course/chapter4.md

 `@instructions`
 - Filter out only estimates of the predictor and only keep the unadjusted results.
-- Create a point and error bar plot of the estimates and confidence intervals, using `height = 0.2` for appearance.
+- Create a point and error bar plot of the estimates and confidence intervals, with the predictors on the y axis.
 - Add a vertical line at 1 for the "null line", using a line type of `"dotted"` for appearance.
 - Create an object for the axis labels (for re-use on plots later in the lesson) and add to the plot.

 `@hint`
+- Filter can take multiple conditions, separated by a comma.
+- Use the geom for points and for `errorbarh` (horizontal).
+- The `xintercept` must be set when adding a vertical line.
+- Create axis labels in ggplot2 with `labs()`.

 `@pre_exercise_code`
 ```{r}